Brief

 Mt.
 Kilimanjaro

-(5963m), thus establishing a new world record of the number of climbers
+(5895m), thus establishing a new world record of the number of climbers

 (all belonging to the same nation) ascending Mt.
 Kilimanjaro in one day (the

-previous record was the 32 climbers from USA)
+previous record was 32 climbers from USA)

 - on 18 December, A. Sikk and Andras Kaasik ascend